Homeschooling in Arkansas

 Any child between the ages of 5 and 17 is required to attend school in Arkansas.
 But for many years, homeschooling has been one of the legal avenues for fulfilling that obligation.
-If you are considering this option for your family, there are laws, guidelines, and best practices you should follow.
+If you are considering this option for your family, there are laws you should follow.
 Time4Learning has compiled up-to-date information on many aspects of homeschooling in the state, including how to homeschool in Arkansas, sources for state and local support, choosing curriculum, and even places for educational field trips.

 - How to Start Homeschooling in Arkansas